JyBmegan/Fatigue-Face-Dataset_Based-on-YOLOv5/README.md

 | **Weighted Avg** | **0.49** | **0.46** | **0.47** | **13** |

-**In plain English**: Just like YOLOv5, it did okay with the "Awake" group but was completely unable to identify "Severe Fatigue".

 #### Model 3: RandomForest (Multi-indicator)

 **Overall Accuracy**: 38.46%